You will be able to play all the VR games with these VR PC builds. I am going to categorize each build by budget, so the cost won’t be an issue.

 But, like usual, that is a thing of personal taste, so pick whatever case you have or want to buy, as long as it’s in ATX form.

 I made these builds specifically with VR in mind.
 There have been some important things to keep in check, so I made sure those are covered so that everything is smooth and enjoyable from the get-go.

-The “Platinum” build is probably going to be released once Ampere GPU from Nvidia is released in September, so keep an eye out for those.
+The “Platinum” build is probably going to be released once RTX 4xxx from Nvidia is released later down the line, so keep an eye out for those.